DougFelipe/BioinFormats/README.md

-# BioinFormats - Reference for Bioinformatics File Formats
+# BioinFormats -  Bioinformatics File Formats

-A modern static web application for technical and educational consultation of file formats and extensions used in bioinformatics.

 ## 🧬 About the Project

 BioinFormats is a platform dedicated to providing detailed information about various file formats used in bioinformatics.

-The application offers complete technical sheets, practical examples, and references for each format, serving as an essential educational tool for students, researchers, and professionals in the field.
+The application offers complete technical sheets, practical examples, and references for each format, serving as an essential educational and reference tool for students, researchers, and professionals in the field.

 ## ✨ Features